RubenVerborgh/solid-architecture/server/request-flow.md

 In case of failure, server responds with:
 - `404` if the resource does not exist (anymore)
 - `409` if the `PATCH` operation could not be performed
+- `412` if the resource has been modified since the client's last access
 - `500` in other cases

 When possible,